silverstripe/silverstripe-admin/client/src/components/OptionsetField/README.md

  * `readOnly` (boolean): Whether this field is read only.
  * `disabled` (boolean): Whether this field is disabled.

- _NOTE:_ For other properties, please refer to the [react-bootstrap Radio/Checkbox](https://react-bootstrap.github.io/components.html#forms-props-checkbox) documentation.
+ _NOTE:_ For other properties, please refer to the [reactstrap Input](https://reactstrap.github.io/components/form/) documentation.